Scope of International Marketing Meaning, Definition and Nature

 5) Need for Marketing Research

-Market research is used by companies to gather data and to learn more about the target audience so that the businesses can market themselves more effectively and ultimately, succeed in the market.
-It is required in international marketing due to several reasons such as marketing surveys, for making informed decisions about product development, pricing strategies, promotional activities, product surveys and product testing.
+Market research is used by companies to gather data and learn more about the target audience.
+This enables businesses to market themselves more effectively and, ultimately, succeed in the market.
+It is required in international marketing due to several reasons such as marketing surveys, for making informed decisions about new product development, product pricing strategies, promotional activities, product surveys and product testing.

 6) Importance of Advanced Technology

-With the use of advanced machinery and tools production and marketing of goods have improved.
-Companies are now able to promote, export and capture the world market.
-Which makes the companies sell superior quality goods at competitive prices.
+The use of advanced machinery and tools has improved the production and marketing of goods.
+Companies are now able to export, promote, and capture the world market, enabling them to sell superior quality goods at competitive prices.
 Keeping the employees more focused on work and tracking the manufacturing processes has become easier with the developments in technological inventions.
 The accessibility of technological advancements such as social media, e-commerce sites or even virtual events has made it possible to advertise products or services globally without a physical presence in the market.

 7) Intense competition